ThomasRohde/archi-scripts/README.md

 - **Publish View to Confluence**: Publish the currently selected view to a Confluence page.
 - **Documentation Augmenter**: Automatically generate and enhance documentation for ArchiMate views and elements using AI.
 - **Export View to Draw.io**: Export the currently selected ArchiMate view to a draw.io diagram file.
+- **Generate Model**: Create a complete ArchiMate model from a textual description using AI.
+- **Expand Model**: Expand an existing ArchiMate model based on a selected element and a textual description using AI.

+## AI-Assisted Modeling

+The Generate Model and Expand Model scripts use the Anthropic API to provide AI-assisted modeling capabilities:

+- **Generate Model**: Creates a full ArchiMate model based on a textual description of a system or organization.
+- **Expand Model**: Allows you to select an existing element in your model and expand the architecture around it based on a description.

+These scripts require a valid Anthropic API key to be configured in the Settings script.

 ## JArchi Logger